Shang Lu

-Shang Lu (16 March 1414 – 17 August 1486) was a Chinese scholar-official during the Ming dynasty.
+Shang Lu (Note: Shang Lu used the courtesy name Hongzai and the art name Su'an.)
+(16 March 1414 – 17 August 1486) was a Chinese scholar-official during the Ming dynasty.
 In the autumn of 1449, the Jingtai Emperor appointed him as grand secretary, but he was later retired by Emperor Yingzong in 1457.
 After a decade, the Chenghua Emperor called him back to the Grand Secretariat, where he served as the senior grand secretary from 1475.
 A disagreement with the eunuch Wang Zhi led to his retirement from government service in 1477.